Jkhattak/DSMP/OOP/classAndObject.md

 - God is programmer &rarr; Earth is class &rarr; Humans are objects.

-- Contructor purpose in this example would be to prevent humans from have the power of death.
+- Constructor purpose in this example would be to prevent humans from have the power of death.

 ## Self